-MSD is committed to continued refinement of this draft budget request and is available to meet with the Board of County Commissioners (BOCC) and/or County Administration prior to producing a final recommendation in November.
-At that time, MSD will coordinate a public hearing date to formally present the recommended budget to the public and the BOCC.
+MSD is committed to continued refinement of this draft budget request and has been available to meet with the Board of County Commissioners (BOCC) and/or County Administration.
+The MSD public hearing to formally present the recommended budget to the public and the BOCC is Dec.
+3rd & 10th.
 We look forward to an engaging and thorough discussion over the next several months to achieve alignment on the 2021 budget.